Western Highway (Victoria): Deer Park Bypass

 The Deer Park Bypass opened on 5 April 2009 in the western suburbs of Melbourne.
-The freeway links the Western Freeway at Ravenhall, and the Western Ring Road in Derrimut.
-This 9.3 kilometre freeway was estimated to cost A$333 million which also includes a grade separated interchange or a "full diamond" at Leakes Road in Rockbank.
+The freeway links Western Freeway at Ravenhall and the Western Ring Road in Derrimut.
+This 9.3 kilometre freeway was estimated to cost A$333 million which also includes a grade separated (or "full diamond") interchange at Leakes Road in Rockbank.

 The purpose of the freeway bypass is to move traffic off Ballarat Road, which leads to the Western Ring Road.
-Due to the strong population growth of about 8.7 per cent and subdivision in Deer Park and Sunshine, the surrounding suburbs and the seven traffic signals between the Western Ring Road and the start of the Western Freeway, substantial long and very frustrating delays were created for the 70,000 vehicles per day with 10 per cent of this consisting of heavy vehicles.
+Due to the strong population growth of about 8.7 per cent and subdivision in Deer Park and Sunshine, the surrounding suburbs and the seven traffic signals between the Western Ring Road and the start of Western Freeway, substantial long and very frustrating delays were created for the 70,000 vehicles per day with 10 per cent of this consisting of heavy vehicles.

 The bypass had been proposed since the completion of the Western Ring Road, the project stalled due to funding quarrels between the Federal and State Governments.
 In 2004, the Federal government announced that the Deer Park Bypass would be built as part of a $1.4 billion project "package grant" to Victoria.
 It was anticipated that more than 15 min of travel time would be saved when travelling through Deer Park, via Ballarat Road.
 Construction started on the Deer Park bypass in August 2006, work being carried out as a joint venture by Leighton Contractors and VicRoads, in construction with two contracts.
 The first stage, allowing westbound traffic over the new bridge at the Ravenhall end of the new freeway, opened in December 2007.

 It was announced on 4 March 2009 that the Deer Park Bypass would open in early April 2009, with the new freeway link on track to open more than eight months ahead of schedule.
 On that day, Roads and Ports Minister Tim Pallas and Federal Member for Gorton Brendan O'Connor MP inspected works from the new bridge over the Ring Road at Sunshine West and Tim Pallas announced that the $331 million Deer Park Bypass would open to the public on Sunday 5 April 2009.

-Anthony's Cutting Realignment
+Anthony's Cutting realignment

 The section of road through Anthony's Cutting between Bacchus Marsh and Melton was one of the most dangerous sections of the route, and was not of modern freeway standard.
 The steep hills and tight curves along the 5 kilometre long stretch of road resulted in 21 serious crashes in the five years to 2010.
-More than 29,000 vehicles, including more than 4000 freight vehicles, travel the highway section daily.
+More than 29,000 vehicles, including more than 4000 freight vehicles, travelled the highway section daily.
 The new route opened to traffic on 27 June 2011, nine months ahead of schedule.